Lokiao/DemoTP/AboutCars/AboutCars.md

 > - MaxSpeed, a double with a public get and protected set
 > - Acceleration, a double with a public get and protected set
 > - Speed, a double with a public get and set
-> - Noise, a double with a public get and set
+> - Noise, an int with a public get and set
-> - Features, a list of CarFeature with a public get and set
+> - Features, a list of CarFeature with a public get

 ##### AddFeature